BettyJean Downing Kling: The Majority United

 Losing all composure, I told him I thought he was a low life punk who was so proud of his trophy full of blood that he was so low he could crawl under a caterpillar with a high hat on.
 How can a 250 Lb bruiser be so proud to hammer in the head of a dying woman?
 I then became hysterical and uncontrollable through falling tears and hysteria I heard him threaten to blow my brains out.
 I responded that he was not man enough to do that- he had been threatening to do it for years but all he was man enough to do was hack a sick girls head in while she was sleeping.
 By this time others got between us as he attempted to attack me.
 He left.
 He called several hours later apologizing and telling Denise he found the receipt!

 At almost 9 pm, he returned with a shotgun.
-Denise was sleeping, Louisa was at the very end of the couch working in the dark on her computer, nearly deaf, and she never heard him enter.
+Denise was sleeping, Louisa was at the very end of the couch working on her computer, nearly deaf, and she never heard him enter.
 When she spotted him hovering over Denis with a gun she immediately texted her son Marc 911 and then dialed her brother both who were within 3 blocks from the house.

 Denise awoke to hear George demanding the phone and holding a gun.
 Groggy, she began looking for a phone to give him then heard a shot fire.
 When she turned to look all she saw was George peering down at her – the gun pointed at the ceiling.
 She had no idea what direction the gun shot landed nor where her sister was at the time.
 George now began pointing the gun at her and demanding pills.

-By that time Louisa’s bother Tommy had answered the phone, he did not hear the gunshot which apparently went off before he answered and after George realized Louisa was not going to give him that phone.
+By that time Louisa’s bother Tom had answered the phone, he did not hear the gunshot which apparently went off before he answered and after George realized Louisa was not going to give him that phone.
 George shot her to prevent her from completing a phone call.
 A phone call which would have prevented him from getting the drugs he was after.

 I have always thought – if he really thought Louisa was me- he would have not asked for the phone – she would not have gotten off a text and a phone call- and he would have gone right over to her and either recognized her or shot her anyway instead of nudged Denise awake.

-What Tommy did hear when he answered the phone was George screaming at Denise to get up and get him the drugs.
+What Tom did hear when he answered the phone was George screaming at Denise to get up and get him the drugs.
 He jumped in his car and Marc having received the 911Text had jumped in his car.
 They each arrived and each entering from a different entrance, approached George while he was getting pills from Denise.

-George turned the gun on Tommy and pulled the trigger but the gun jammed.
+George turned the gun on Tom and pulled the trigger but the gun jammed.
 Before he could fire again, Marc jumped him from behind and subdued him until the police could arrive.
 Denise immediately dialed 911 and then they all noticed that Louisa was at the end of the couch in the dark not moving.

 Louisa had suffered a shot to the face and head leaving her nearly dead.
 She currently resides in a State run hospital.
 I am in the process of looking into home care for Louisa as the long term care has proven to be totally inadequate for her care let alone rehabilitation LTC is more of an impersonal bed and medication ward for bodies attended to by overworked and understaffed floaters than a suitable care facility.
 Louisa is a young woman who deserves to be in a happy and caring atmosphere an attended to by care takers, and by doctors who actually examine her and prescribe with expectations of quality of life.